Provision of Services

-The Director of Thompson Taraz Rand Audit and Assurance Limited is Andrew S Rand BA FCA, which is registered to undertake audit work within the UK and Ireland.
+The Director of Thompson Taraz Rand Audit and Assurance Limited is Andrew S Rand BA FCA, which is registered to undertake audit work within the UK.

 Details of our audit registration can be viewed at www.auditregister.org.uk under reference number COO5777768.